Who We Are

 Livingkindness also gave a scholarship to Criselda Vasquez to support a year of study with a Los Angeles artist.
 Criselda is the artist who painted New American Gothic, a 4 foot tall painting of her parents.

 Livingkindness gave a $2000 grant to the African Choir at (LGBTQ-affirming) All Saints Church in Syracuse, NY for their choir robes.
 The robes were made in Africa, shipped to Texas, and picked up by a trucker from All Saints who brought them home.
+A photo and their thank you note is below.
 It takes a village!

 Constance Garcia Barrio speaks at “The Emperor Jones”